 Cross species transplants carry a potentially devastating risk in that a currently unknown animal virus could trigger a new plague when it passes to human beings.
 During the development of polio vaccines, thousands of people were inoculated with a vaccine contaminated with live SV40 virus.
 This originated from the monkey kidney cells used during the manufacture of the vaccine and has the potential to cause cancer (L. Hayflick, Science, 1972, May 19, 813-814).
 The Marburg agent, a hitherto unknown virus, was also found and killed several of those handling the monkey tissues (L. Hayflick, Laboratory Practice, 1970, vol. 19, 58-62).
 Today, scientists suspect that the AIDs epidemic originated from a monkey virus.

 It is known that baboons (used as tissue donors in the U.S.) carry several viruses that have the potential to infect humans.
 These include STLV, carried by 40% of the baboon population, which can cause cancer in this species.
 There will be similar problems if pigs are used as the donor species.
 Historically, pig viruses have proved hazardous for people.
 The outbreak of flu which killed more than 20 million people in 1918 and 1919 probably spread to humans from pigs (New Scientist, 1997, March 29, 20).
-And recent test tube studies show that pig viruses will replicate in human cells (A. Dorling et al, Lancet, 1997, March 22, 867-871).
+And test tube studies have shown that pig viruses will replicate in human cells (A. Dorling et al, Lancet, 1997, March 22, 867-871).
 So this is not a theoretical problem.

 Even if an animal virus is harmless to its host species, it may be hazardous to other animals, including people.
 Also, there is the possibility that harmless viruses (say, one from a pig and one present in people) will combine to produce a lethal outcome.
 Another danger is that it may take a decade (as often happens in AIDs cases), before a new virus produces clinical effects, by which time xenotransplant recipients could have passed the virus to other members of the community, for instance by sexual contact.
 Xenotransplants put everyone at risk, not just those who receive animal organs.